spamegg1/tarski-examples/README.md

 ![runWorld](images/runWorld.png)

-If the window is too small or too large, you can pass an optional parameter to resize it:
+If the window is too small or too big, you can pass an optional parameter to resize it:

 ```scala
 // Make the window smaller, shrink it to 80% size